 Si Phan Don, in the southern Champansak region of the Mekong, is the Laos name for what is better known by locals and tourists alike as the 4000 Islands.
-It’s called this owing to the fact that it is an archipelago (look at us getting all fancy) made up of somewhere in the region of 4000 small islands.
-Admittedly a lot of the “Islands” are actually just big rocks, plus we’re pretty sure whoever was in charge of counting probably got bored after about 100 and just rounded up, but it’s still an impressive amount none the less.
+It’s called this owing to the fact that it is an archipelago (look at us getting all fancy) made up of somewhere in the region of 4,000 small islands.
+Admittedly a lot of the “Islands” are actually just big rocks, plus we’re pretty sure whoever was in charge of counting probably got bored after about 100 and just rounded up, but it’s still an impressive amount nonetheless.

 From Pakse To The 4000 Islands:

-From Paske centre, you’ll need to take a tuk tuk 8km to the South Bus Terminal it will cost about 40,000 LAK (€4) for 2 people.
+From Paske centre, you’ll need to take a tuk-tuk 8 km to the South Bus Terminal.
+It will cost about 40,000 LAK (€4) for 2 people.

-From there take a Songthaews to Ban Nakasong.
-They run (when full) from 8am-4pm, it takes around 3 hours and costs 40,000 LAK (€4), although you may be able to haggle down to 35,000 LAK (€3.50).
+From there take Songthaews to Ban Nakasang.
+They run (when full) from 8 am-4 pm, it takes around 3 hours and costs 40,000 LAK (€4), although you may be able to haggle down to 35,000 LAK (€3.50).

-From Ban Nakasong, the last boat leaves for Don Det and Don Khon between 4.30pm-5pm.
+From Ban Nakasong, the last boat leaves for Don Det and Don Khon between 4.30 pm-5 pm.

-Don Det costs 15,000 and to Don Khon 20,000.
+Don Det costs 15,000 and Don Khon 20,000.

 Otherwise transfer prices from Pakse to the 4,000 islands around town cost from 60,000-65,000 LAK (€6 – €6.50).

-So in this instance the tour operator / transfer route is actually cheaper In the long run.
+So in this instance, the tour operator/transfer route is actually cheaper In the long run.

-You’ll need to flash your bus/boat combo ticket to board your boat, if you didn’t get a combo ticket, boats to Don Det cost 15,000 LAK (€1.50) and Don Khone 20,000 LAK (€2) from 7.30am-5.30pm.
-After 5.30pm until 8pm you will pay an extra 5000 LAK (€0.50) for both
+You’ll need to flash your bus/boat combo ticket to board your boat, if you didn’t get a combo ticket, boats to Don Det cost 15,000 LAK (€1.50) and Don Khone 20,000 LAK (€2) from 7.30 am-5.30 pm.
+From 5.30 pm until 8 pm, you will pay an extra 5000 LAK (€0.50) for both

 Accommodation On The 4000 Islands:

-The guesthouse we stayed in had no name but its modest and comfortable and at 40,000 LAK (€4) for a bungalow with private bathroom and a large balcony facing Mekong it was an absolute bargain!
+The guesthouse we stayed in had no name but it was modest and comfortable and at 40,000 LAK (€4) for a bungalow with a private bathroom and a large balcony facing Mekong it was an absolute bargain!
 It had Wi-Fi but only at certain times, and not great at that.
 You shouldn’t depend on the Wi-Fi on the island.
 Even if there is some, it won’t always be strong.

 Head towards the Street View Cafe bar, down along the main tourist street, and veer to the left at the end.
 Another 150m or so you will pass Mama Phouwan guesthouses, here rooms are 30,000 LAK (€3) per night (low season) but with no wifi.

-Pass Mama Phouwan and up ahead, on the left hand side are white bungalows.
+Pass Mama Phouwan and up ahead, on the left-hand side are white bungalows.
 Pop into the house facing them and ask for Adrian (a Brit!) he is there until March 2019 and will gladly look after you.
 Adrian is a total character; he can help you with anything you need and has a few decent stories to tell.
 We bought his book…

 Things To Do On The 4000 Islands: